MfN-Berlin/RDF-to-SemanticWiki/README.md

 When test are finished, you should see a test coverage report.

 ## Usage
 If all tests passed, you now have a running wiki and a functioning environment for managing a semantic wiki using an ontology.
+To bring it up again do `docker-compose up -d`.
+Check that the wiki started by opening `http://localhost`.
 Do `docker ps` to get an overview of running containers.
 You should see 4 containers:
 * `ontology-import` contains the Python interpreter and libraries necessary for working with ontologies.
 * `basic-wiki` provides the web server and PHP scripts for the wiki.